 Positioning & Cushioning Requirements

 Imagine a situation where a sales team meets with doctors to pitch their spinal implant products.
 If the case does not have proper compartments to house each product, its contents can become disorganized (and potentially damaged).
-This can make the presentation both less efficient and less professional.
+This can make the presentation less efficient and less professional.

 From a positioning and cushioning standpoint, polyethylene is recognized for its use in custom foam inserts.
 That’s because this firm, dense foam can withstand moisture and chemicals, and thus won’t deteriorate from continuous use.
-These custom foam inserts can be fitted to the precise measurements of your product fleet, and be easily removed for presentation purposes.
+These custom cut foam inserts can be fitted to the precise measurements of your product fleet, and be easily removed for presentation purposes.